 What if work has already started or been completed?

 If you’ve already started work or completed your project without submitting a full plans application or a building notice, you can apply for retrospective approval by completing a regularisation application form.
 You may be asked to expose critical areas of construction and provide calculations in order for the Building Control Team to ascertain compliance with building regulations.
 You could also be asked to make alterations before we can issue a regularisation certificate.

 The fee for this type of application is not subject to VAT.

 How much will I have to pay?

 Charges are based on the size and type of work to be carried out.
 Information on the scale of charges can be found in the document below.
-If you need help calculating the correct charge, please contact the Building Control team by completing our contact form or phoning 01256 845237, where a card payment can also be made.
+If you need help calculating the correct charge, please contact the Building Control team by completing our contact form or by phoning 01256 845237.

 During council opening hours (Monday to Thursday 8.30am to 5.30pm and Friday 8.30am to 5pm, excluding Bank and Public holidays) you can also call 01256 844844 to pay.

 Alternatively, you can pay in person at the council offices or by post.
 Please made cheques payable to Basingstoke and Deane Borough Council.